mtanghu/Transformer-Trader/README.md

 ### Incorporating risk

 A naive approach would be to simply maximize profitability by calculating the theoretical profits and losses.
-However this would both ignore risk and also run into a related issue that models trained to maximize profitability would not be able to "size trade" and thus not be able to calculate appropriate levels of leverage.
+However this would both ignore risk and also run into a related issue that models trained to maximize profitability would not be able to "size trades" and thus not be able to calculate appropriate levels of leverage.
 This can be observed simply by noticing that any trade that has a positive expected value of *x* will have a leveraged expected value of *l\*x* where *l* is the leverage multiplier, and thus maximizing the expected value of leveraged trades would simply involve setting the leverage as high as possible.

 This project instead opts to maximize *growth* of possible trades which is  theoretical similar to the [Kelly Criterion](https://en.wikipedia.org/wiki/Kelly_criterion).
 Mathematically this can be achieved my minimizing $-ln(1+p-s*c)$ where *p* is the profit of the trade as measured by percent gained or lost, *s* is the size of the trade as measured by percent of maximum leveraged capital staked , and *c* is the percent commission + approximate spread per unit of size (this project usually assumed a .002% commission and around .005% commission based on EURUSD trading costs of popular online brokers).
 The reasons and motivations are too low level to be discussed here, but in general this encodes "risk aversion" while being grounded in growth theory.